eliasdorigoni/host-container-api/README.md

 : Where the response should be sent.
 Will be created if it does not exist.

 **action-name**
-: Indicates which **action** should run.
-An action is a class extending `AbstractCommand` that has a `name` property that can be used to be called upon.
+: What **action** should run.
+An action is a special class that can execute code and returns data.

----
+## Responses

-All **responses** to requests are written to the file specified in the `pipe-name` part of the request.
-The content will be a JSON-formatted object with 3 root items:
+All **responses** are written to the file specified in the `pipe-name` part of the request.
+The content will be a JSON-formatted object with 3 root
+items:

 ```text
 {